Cookies on this website

 Academic profile

 I am a senior researcher and first-generation academic with a unique background, blending expertise in stonemasonry with a doctorate in Cultural Heritage Science, Physical, and Environmental Geography.
-My work integrates physical, engineering, social, environmental, digital, and health sciences, focusing on (historic) environment systems contributions and participatory (action) research.
-I am committed to addressing systemic inequalities and decolonising research practices.
+My work integrates physical, engineering, social, environmental, digital, and health sciences, with a commitment to addressing systemic inequalities and decolonising research practices.
+My research focuses on enhancing historic and contemporary environment system contributions for 21st-century societies through three interlinked themes:

 Working with Nature – Nature-based solutions:

 This theme fosters synergies between 'nature' and 'culture' to enhance resilience and sustainability.
 The Urban Bio-Labs project, involving interdisciplinary teams and non-academic partners, examines how plants can engage the public with urban heritage.
-Additionally, I co-lead the international SXNCH network, focusing on natural and cultural heritage synergetic intersections.
-We aim to synchronise knowledge, diversify participation, and building resilience, thereby nurturing sustainable growth for communities and heritage.
+Additionally, I co-lead the international SXNCH network, focusing on natural and cultural heritage intersections to synchronise knowledge, diversify participation, and build resilience.

-Under the 'Smart Urban Culture' theme, I lead the Lab-In-Your-Pocket project, which transforms smartphones into tools for digital, emotional, and environmental literacy, promoting Citizen Science.
-In partnership with the Polar Academy, I support 'invisible' teens, using smartphones to improve education for disadvantaged students elevating smartphones from 'toys' to valuable scientific 'tools'.
+Under the 'Smart Urban Culture' theme, I lead the Lab-In-Your-Pocket transforming smartphones into tools for digital, emotional, and environmental literacy, promoting Citizen Science.
+In partnership with the Polar Academy, I support 'invisible' teens, using smartphones to improve education for disadvantaged students and elevating smartphones from 'toys' to valuable scientific 'tools'.

 Beyond local, regional, and national networks, my international community and stakeholder engagement extends from Pompeii (Italy) to Petra (Jordan), and includes collaborations with colleagues and Aboriginal and Torres Strait Islander peoples in Kakadu National Park (Australia).